BAY FAIR CENTER

 San Leandro, California

 BAY FAIR was a sister center of San Jose's VALLEY FAIR, which had been dedicated in 1956.
-The BAY FAIR complex, developed by a joint venture of Macy's California and San Francisco's Capital Company, would be anchored by a 2-level (160,000 square foot) Macy's; the chain's third suburban shopping center branch.
+The BAY FAIR complex, developed by a joint venture of Macy's California and San Francisco's Capital Company, was anchored by a 2-level (160,000 square foot) Macy's; the chain's third suburban shopping center branch.

 A ground breaking was held on April 11, 1956.
 The retail complex would open in three phases.
 The first consisted of the Macy's anchor store, which was dedicated on August 8, 1957.
-Present at the grand opening were Harry Rothrock (Bay Fair manager), Keith Erdman (Macy's manager), Thomas O. Knick (Mayor of San Leandro) and Miss Marti Freitas (Queen of Bay Fair).
+Present at the grand opening were Harry Rothrock (Bay Fair manager), Keith Erdman (Macy's California manager), Thomas O. Knick (Mayor of San Leandro) and Miss Marti Freitas (Queen of Bay Fair).

-A third phase was designed by San Francisco's John Savage Bolles, who had envisaged the BAY FAIR Macy's.
-An eight-store west wing was dedicated on November 11, 1959.
-New tenants included Drug King, Hartfield's, Gallenkamp Shoes and 2-level (24,700 square foot) F.W.
+New BAY FAIR CENTER tenants included Drug King, Hartfield's, Roos-Atkins, Gallenkamp Shoes, Bank of America, the Pine Cone Restaurant and 2-level (24,700 square foot) F.W.
 Woolworth 5 & 10.
-BAY FAIR CENTER now housed thirty-six stores and services and spanned over 600,000 leasable square feet.
+Store openings continued into March of 1960.
+At this time, BAY FAIR CENTER housed thirty-six stores and services and spanned around 691,000 leasable square feet.

-Major shopping malls in the BAY FAIR trade area would eventually include SOUTH SHORE CENTER (1958) {7.6 miles northwest, in Alameda}, SOUTHLAND CENTER (1964) {3.3 miles southeast, in Hayward}, EASTMONT MALL (1970) {5.2 miles northwest, in Oakland} and STONERIDGE MALL (1980) {10.6 miles east, in Pleasanton}.
+Major shopping malls in the BAY FAIR trade area included SOUTH SHORE CENTER (1958) {7.6 miles northwest, in Alameda}, SOUTHLAND CENTER (1964) {3.3 miles southeast, in Hayward}, EASTMONT MALL (1970) {5.2 miles northwest, in Oakland} and STONERIDGE MALL (1980) {10.6 miles east, in Pleasanton}.

 Sources: